fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-compute-linux-lab.md

 ```
 ### Sample output

-The output will probably be different from yours:
+The output below will differ from yours:
 ![htop](./img/biti-ipm-compute-linux-htop.png)

 The top section is more easier to read and the bottom section is better organized.